matsjfunke/rust-minimal-docs/README.md

 ```

 ## Compound Types

+**Compound types** are types that can group multiple values into one.

 ### Tuple ()

 - grouping a variety of types
 - fixed length: once declared, they cannot grow or shrink in size.

 ```rust
 fn main() {
     let tup: (i32, f64, u8) = (500, 6.4, 1);